[NOTE: This function is no longer available in C or C++ (as of C11 & C++14)]

 Pointer to a block of memory (array of char) where the string read is copied as a C string.

 If the end-of-file is encountered while attempting to read a character, the eof indicator is set (feof).
 If this happens before any characters could be read, the pointer returned is a null pointer (and the contents of str remain unchanged).

 If a read error occurs, the error indicator (ferror) is set and a null pointer is also returned (but the contents pointed by str may have changed).

-The most recent revision of the C standard (2011) has definitively removed this function from its specification.
+The C standard definitively removed this function in 2011 from its specification.

 1 2 3 4 5 6 7 8 9 10 11

 printf ("Insert your full address: ");

 gets (string); // warning: unsafe (see fgets instead)